nhenheca/stalker_anomaly_nhenhecas_birdshot/README.md

 - Add ammo to traders pool of buyable ammo

-- Add compability to all shotguns
+- ✅ Add compatibility to all shotguns

 - ✅ Fix ammo descriptions